AndPerCast/DeepPantry/README.md

 There is a script called [run_app.sh](config/CONFIG.md#run-docker-container) to execute main application inside a<br>
 container.
 For example:

-> You need to exert sudo priviledges if your are not a member of [docker group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+> You need to exert sudo priviledges if you are not a member of [docker group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ```bash
   pwd